akeshavan/mindlogger-app-admin-v2/README.md

 # mindlogger-admin

-> An admin dashboard to build mindlogger activity sets
+> An admin website to build and manage Mindlogger applets

 ## Build Setup